 Composition, electronic music

-Composer Andrew Staniland has firmly established himself as one of Canada’s most important and innovative musical voices.
-The New Yorker magazine has described his work as “an alternately beautiful and terrifying instrumental meditation”.
-His music is regularly heard on CBC Radio 2 and has been broadcast internationally in over 35 countries.
-His work has received numerous accolades, including the 2009 National Grand Prize in EVOLUTION, a contemporary music competition presented by CBC Radio 2/Espace Musique and The Banff Centre, top prizes in the SOCAN young composers competition, and the 2004 Karen Keiser Prize in Canadian Music.
-His music has represented Canada at both the UNESCO International Rostrum (Paris, 2007) of Composers and the ISCM World Music Days (Hong Kong, 2006).
+Composer Andrew Staniland has firmly established himself as one of Canada’s most innovative musical voices.
+Described by Alex Ross in the New Yorker magazine as “alternately beautiful and terrifying”, his music is regularly heard on CBC Radio 2 and has been broadcast internationally in over 35 countries.
+Staniland is the recipient of the 2009 National Grand Prize in EVOLUTION, presented by CBC Radio 2/Espace Musique and The Banff Centre, top prizes in the SOCAN young composers competition, and the 2004 Karen Keiser Prize in Canadian Music.

 Staniland has been Affiliate Composer to the Toronto Symphony Orchestra (2006-09) and the National Arts Centre Orchestra (2002–04), and has also been in residence at the Centre du Creation Musicale Iannis Xenakis (Paris, 2005) .
 Recent commissioners include the Gryphon Trio, Les Percussions de Strasbourg, the Toronto Symphony, cellist Frances-Marie Uitti, and American Opera Projects.